wndtnl/terraform-provider-bamboo/docs/resources/bamboo_linked_repository_permission.md

 # Bamboo Linked Repository Permission

 Provides a Bamboo linked repository permission for a user or group.
-This can be used to create and manage Bamboo repository permissions.
+This can be used to create and manage Bamboo linked repository permissions.

 ## Example Usage